 Arrowhead vines are rainforest plants from Central America, not native to Florida yet vigorously adapted to the area.
 If planted in-ground, they quickly edge out native ferns and understory plants via thick ”runner” stems that root as they go

-Large sections of St.Lucie and Indian River Counties are swathed in this plant…it even climbs over trees.
-In 2003, the Florida Exotic Pest Plant Council declared S. Podophyllum a Category I invasive species….and not a moment too soon!
+Large sections of St.Lucie and Indian River Counties are swathed in this plant…it even climbs over trees. :shock: In 2003, the Florida Exotic Pest Plant Council declared S. Podophyllum a Category I invasive species….and not a moment too soon!

 And now to routes of a different kind.